 There will be a ‘special representative’ in Palestine, appointed by the UN Security Council and approved by Palestine and Israel.
 This person will be in charge of the international mission.
-The special representative will be a good negotiator, respected by the two sides and someone who favours compromise.
+The special representative will be a good negotiator, respected by the two sides and someone inclined towards compromise.
 The special representative will coordinate international presence with the Palestinian government and will also be regularly in contact with the Israeli government; in a manner which will be agreed with the Palestinian government.

 Once the international presence is established, Israel will stop incursions and attacks on Palestinian territory.

-Courts – As part of the international presence, foreign judges will operate in Palestinian courts in cooperation with their Palestinian colleagues; in order to help, or oversee and train.
+Courts – As part of the international presence, foreign judges will operate in Palestinian courts in cooperation with their Palestinian colleagues; in order to help, oversee and train.

 Settlers.
 The settlers in Palestine will be allowed to stay.
 They will enjoy special status for three years and will be allowed to carry light weapons for protection.
 During this period they will be looked after by international troops.